Joint Entrance Examination JEE 2015

 Note: JEE Main exam is equivalent to the Previously AIEEE exam.

-Gujarat, Maharashtra and Odisha States Engineering Admission with JEE Main
+Gujarat, Maharashtra, Odisha and other States Engineering Admission with JEE Main

 JEE Advanced for IITs